 The Ethical Trading Initiative (ETI) is a leading alliance of companies, trade unions and NGOs that promotes respect for workers' rights around the globe.
 Our vision is a world where all workers are free from exploitation and discrimination, and enjoy conditions of freedom, security and equity.

-Labor Solutions, a social enterprise proudly founded, owned, and operated by women, leverages technology to engage, connect and educate stakeholders throughout the supply chain.
-Labor Solutions’ services and programs foster the social infrastructures need to support sustainable and valuable change in workplaces and supply chains globally.
 The Labor Solutions eLearning team helps organizations and multi-stakeholder initiatives digitize their expertise and create content on diverse topics, including but not limited to human rights, worker safety and rights, labor migration, responsible business practice and recruitment, gender equality and more.